Update February 2nd, 2021

-Something very unexpected landed near the Port Hardy seaplane base on October 20th, 2011 – a dead Mola mola.
-This is the largest of the world’s ocean sunfishes and looks like a cartoon character rather than a relatively fast-moving, deep-diving fish whose design has been perfected by millions of years of evolution.
+Something very unexpected landed near the Port Hardy seaplane base on October 20th, 2011 – a dead Mola tecta.
+This species of ocean sunfish looks like a cartoon character rather than a relatively fast-moving, deep-diving fish whose design has been perfected by millions of years of evolution.

-Chad Chrighton, the pilot who found the Mola mola near the seaplane base.
+Chad Chrighton, the pilot who found the Mola tecta near the seaplane base.
 Photo credit: Mike D’Amour (North Island Gazette).

 This fish species is aptly named since Mola means “millstone” in Latin and indeed this fish looks like a huge, flat, gray circle and has rough skin.
 It appears to have no body, only a giant, round, flat head with a small beak-like mouth.
 It is propelled by two pointy fins (dorsal and anal) and is steered by a wide, rounded, rudder-like tail.